Dr J. Grant Hill

 -

-My research interests revolve around the 'how' and 'why' of Chemistry, particularly in terms of theoretical electronic structure.
+Grant's research interests revolve around the 'how' and 'why' of Chemistry, particularly in terms of discovery and insights into new molecules, product formulations and materials.
 Current areas of interest are outlined below:

 Theory development